Course - Tangible and Sensorial Interaction Design - IDG3750

 Further on evaluation

-Students with approved reasons have not submitted and approved the individual reflection note, can do so later and have the course approved.
+Students with approved reasons that have not submitted and approved the individual reflection note, can do so later and have the course approved.
 Students who wish to improve the grade in the course must complete the course again and submit a new project report and reflection note.

 A repeated/improved individual reflection note can be based on a previous project report in the course.